Top 20 JIRA Interview Questions and Answers

 Let us see how the Kanban board is created in JIRA step by step.

-b) Click on Project dropdown and select the option ‘Create Project’.
+b) Click on the Project dropdown and select the option ‘Create Project’.

 c) Select ‘Kanban Software development’ and click on the Next button.